BASICS WE NEED

 HOW AND WHY WE PICK YOU

-Working successfully within a healthcare setting (like hospitals, mental health facilities or palliative care) means you have something else other than the right bureaucratic markings.
+Working successfully within a healthcare setting (like hospitals, mental health facilities, aged care or palliative care) means you have something else other than the right bureaucratic markings.
 That is compassion and empathy.
 Yes, you are a physical therapist, so I take it that you have more of this to use on the job than other professions.

 We’re curious about some of your experiences as a PT, what lessons you took away from those experiences and how you apply them in life.
 How PT has changed you.

 WHAT DO YOU NEED TO HAVE (our vetting process)?